-On March 29, 2018, we entered into an amended and restated credit agreement under our bank credit facility that, among other things, provided for an additional \$166.0 million of term loans, extended the maturity and amended the terms of certain term loans (together "the amended term loans").
+On March 29, 2018, we entered into an amended and restated credit agreement under our bank credit facility that, among other things, provided for an additional \$166.0 million of term loans and extended the maturity and amended the terms of certain term loans (together "the amended term loans").
 On the same date, the full additional amounts of the amended term loans were borrowed and the proceeds, along with available cash were used to repay our entire outstanding balance under our existing revolving credit commitments, fund a cash distribution of \$158.0 million to our parent, MCC, on March 30, 2018, and pay approximately \$4.5 million of related fees and expenses.

-On March 30, 2018, we made \$158.0 million of cash distributions to our parent MCC, which was funded by proceeds from the amended term loans and available cash.
-On the same date, MCC contributed such distributions to Mediacom Broadband LLC, to fund, in part, the redemption of certain outstanding senior notes that were scheduled to be redeemed in April 2018.
+On the same date, MCC contributed such distributions to Mediacom Broadband LLC, to fund, in part, the redemption of certain outstanding senior notes that were redeemed in April 2018.